 There are also some other generic queueing model elements which don’t fit well into any of the above categories.

-PacketGate: allows or prevents packets to pass through, either pushed or popped
+PacketGate: allows or prevents packets to pass through, either pushed or pulled

 PacketMultiplexer: passively connects multiple inputs to a single output, packets are pushed into the inputs

-PacketDemultiplexer: passively connects a single input to multiple outputs, packets are popped from the outputs
+PacketDemultiplexer: passively connects a single input to multiple outputs, packets are pulled from the outputs

 PacketDelayer: sends received packets to the output with some delay independently